traitecoevo/plant_paper/vignettes/intro.md

-The document here works through these components in the reverse order, starting with `Plant` (and really `Strategy`) objects, and finishing by showing how fitness emerges from the `EBT`.
+The document here works through these components in the reverse order, starting with `Plant` (and really `Strategy`) objects, and finishing by showing how fitness emerges from the `SCM`.
 The physiological model is described in detail in a separate "physiology" document, while the details about demographic calculations are described in the "demography" document.